• 4,000 firms

 HybridMultinationals with legacy estatesMixed9–18 months

 Pricing scales with users, modules, and data volume.
-Deloitte’s 2023 ERP benchmarking work pegs total cost of ownership for a mid-market rollout at roughly 3–5% of annual revenue across the first three years, with change management and integration eating more of that budget than software licences.
+Deloitte’s 2023 ERP benchmarking puts total cost of ownership for a mid-market rollout at roughly 3–5% of annual revenue over three years, with integration and change management outspending licences.

 Examples

-Unilever runs SAP S/4HANA as the spine of its global supply chain, consolidating finance and procurement across more than 190 countries.
-The 2023 migration was one of the largest single S/4HANA projects on record and underpins the firm’s “Connected 4 Growth” operating model.
+Unilever, the Anglo-Dutch consumer-goods group, runs SAP S/4HANA as the spine of its global supply chain, consolidating finance and procurement across more than 190 countries.
+Its 2023 migration was one of the largest single S/4HANA projects on record.

-In manufacturing, Toyota uses Oracle Fusion Cloud ERP across its North American parts and logistics arm to standardise inventory, supplier payments, and demand forecasting after years on bespoke legacy systems.
+In manufacturing, Toyota uses Oracle Fusion Cloud ERP across its North American parts and logistics arm, standardising inventory, supplier payments, and demand forecasting after years on bespoke legacy systems.

 Mid-market firms lean toward NetSuite.
-Allbirds, the footwear brand, scaled on NetSuite from a Shopify-only direct-to-consumer setup into a multi-channel retailer with stores in nine countries by 2024.
+Allbirds, the footwear brand, scaled on NetSuite from a direct-to-consumer Shopify setup into a multi-channel retailer with stores in nine countries by 2024.

-In public services, the UK’s National Health Service moved its shared-services finance and HR onto Oracle Cloud ERP in 2023, replacing a fragmented set of trust-level systems and centralising payroll for more than 800,000 staff according to reporting from Reuters.
+In public services, the UK’s National Health Service moved its shared-services finance and HR onto Oracle Cloud ERP in 2023, centralising payroll for more than 800,000 staff according to reporting from Reuters.

 Related terms